Predicted Cyber Threats in 2023 – Are You Cyber Ready?

 Artificial intelligence is a great technology that is growing and doing things that we used to only watch in movies.
 Experts use AI to learn patterns, behaviour and perform impressive human-like jobs.
 However, the technology is spread to cyber criminals too.
 AI is being used in almost all traditional cyber-attacks to mimic human behaviour, learn patterns from victims and provide the attacker with an easy passage.

-AI attacks include deepfakes, business email compromises and malware-based AI.
+AI attacks include deepfakes, business email compromises and ransomware–based AI.
 Using AI in attacks makes cyber threats harder to detect and, at times, almost unavoidable.
 The cyber threats in 2023 will use more sophisticated software that will be able to breach cyber security and make victims believe they are dealing with trusted users.

 For example, AI business email compromise can include a client dealing with a trusted business and sending money to a fraudulent account, without the company even knowing about these emails.
 AI attacks have already begun in 2022 but will be one of the biggest cyber threats in 2023.